andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ```
 CodeArea                       control, extends RichTextArea
  ├─ CodeTextModel              document model, extends PlainTextModel, extends StyledTextModel
- └─ SyntaxDecorator            interface which provides styling for underlying plain text
+ │   └─ SyntaxDecorator        interface which provides styling for underlying plain text
+ └─ CodeAreaSkin               default skin for the CodeArea control
 ```

 We intend to deliver this feature in an incubating module, **javafx.incubator.controls**.